hypo69/hypo/pytest/gemini/src/suppliers/chat_gpt/gsheet.md

 pip install pytest gspread
 ```

-This significantly improved solution demonstrates best practices for robust `pytest` testing.
+This significantly improved solution demonStartes best practices for robust `pytest` testing.
 Now, you can expand on this framework to create a complete test suite for your `GptGs` class.